coursesAM/APL405/README.md

 - [Quiz](#quiz)
 - [Policy for Cheating](#policy-for-cheating)

-## Course Outline
-This is the first course where deformation of solid bodies and the underlying concepts are introduced to undergraduate students.
-The course begins by building foundation of the concepts of stress and strain in three-dimensional deformable bodies.
-It further uses these concepts to study extension, torsion and bending of beams.
-The one-dimensional theory of beams are also introduced.
-Various theories of failure that are critical for design of machine elements in industry will also be discussed.

-## Course Layout
-- Mathematical preliminaries and notation; Concept of Traction vector; Concept of Stress tensor
-- Stress tensor and its representation in Cartesian coordinate system; Transformation of stress matrix; Equations of equilibrium; Symmetry of stress tensor
-- State of stress in simple cases; Principal stress components and principal planes; Maximizing shear component of traction; Mohr’s circle

 ## Course References
 This course is not based on any particular textbook.
 However, the course materials have been prepared using the following four references: